Ukraine’s pipelines are still carrying Russian oil to Europe

 In light of the recent fighting, Ukraine’s priorities have been changed.

-“The country’s at war and there are still tens of millions of people in Ukraine who need heating, water, electricity, some critical utilities,” Vitrenko said.
+“The country’s at war, and there are still tens of millions of people in Ukraine who need heating, water, electricity, some critical utilities,” Vitrenko said.

 This was a daunting prospect in normal circumstances.
 Now, he said, international donors will need not only to focus on food assistance, but to channel aid to Naftogaz, the country’s largest state-owned utility.